-We have limited time and mental capacity.
-We need to make room for the things that are important.
-This means we need to learn the things we should forget to make room for the things we should remember.
+We have limited time.
+We need to make room for what is essential.
+So it is best to learn the things we should forget to make room for the things we should remember.

-The Things We Should Forget
+Learn The Things We Should Forget

-“Yes, there is much more to forget than there is to learn.
+Yes, there is much more to forget than there is to learn.
 Our institutions teach us mythology and history as facts.
 So, we should forget and unlearn these things.
 They sell us things and ideologies that clutter our lives.
 We must reject them.
-It’s important to learn the things we need to get rid of.
-Otherwise, they will obscure our perception of reality.” ― Guru Tua
+It’s necessary to learn the things we need to discard.
+Otherwise, they will obscure our perception of reality.

 1) The Programing of the Cultural Narrative